·Updated

 1. Schema Isolation: Store sensitive API key data in a private schema with controlled access

-2. Least Privilege Access: Expose functionality through specific interfaces with permission checks
+2. Least Privilege: Expose functionality through specific interfaces with explicit permission checks

-4. Defense in Depth: Multiple security layers protect against single points of failure
+4. Defense in Depth: Layer multiple security controls to protect against single points of failure

-5. Audit Everything: All key creations, uses, and revocations should be logged
+5. Audit Everything: Log all key creations, usages, and revocations

--- Step 1: Create a dedicated private schema for API key data
+-- Create a dedicated private schema for API key data

 CREATE SCHEMA IF NOT EXISTS api_keys_private;